-Of course, a lawyer’s trick is to forward arguments that are legally and/or morally absurd, but so incomprehensible or idiotic that it’s a struggle to fight them.
+Of course, a lawyer’s trick is to forward arguments that are legally and/or morally absurd, but so incomprehensible or idiotic that it’s a struggle to fight them, to wear out his adversary.
 So thanks anyway to the blogger for providing a nice example to showcase a problem of our legal system.

 And the judge might decide in whatever manner he chooses.
 There’s no justice, it’s a farce.
 People who resist moral relativism and insist on absolutes are scorned and hated in this dysfunctional system.
 It’s a cash bleed scheme, with only government, courts and lawyers benefiting.

 There has always been a method to the madness.

 One commenter made an excellent point: With their “system” in place on the airlines, it allows them to take anyone they wish off a flight, that doesn’t fall into their, “agenda of compliance.”

 There is a real possibility they are trying to make flying as miserable as possible, and that is part of an agenda of control, in this case, of people’s patterns of movement.
 It’s a typical policy for totalitarian systems.
 You’ve heard all about China and North Korea and the Soviet bloc and their internal passports and restricted movement, of course, and that is something they’re moving towards here.
 No need to dispute it, you merely have to wait and see what the trend is.
 Better yet, examine the trend from past to present.

 - They want disruption, and for the “little people” to not fly, or even travel outside their communities.

 - They want control over whom they permit to fly.